AlericInglewood/3p-llceflib/README.md

+# LLCEFLib #

+## Purpose

+LLCEFLib uses the [Chromium Embedded Framework](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework) (CEF) to render web content to a memory buffer that is then used in the [Second Life viewer](http://secondlife.com) to display media on 2D and 3D objects.

-## Update the version of CEF that LLCEFLib builds against
+## How to update the version of CEF that LLCEFLib builds against

 #### Note: This is mostly a manual process currently.
 As part of the switch to 64 bit viewers, this process will be significantly more automated.